lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 The above figure shows the KMAC/SHA3 HWIP block diagram.
 The KMAC has register interfaces for SW to configure the module, initiate the hashing process, and acquire the result digest from the STATE memory region.
-It also has interfaces tot he KeyMgr to get the secret key (masked) and the message data.
+It also has an interface to the KeyMgr to get the secret key (masked).
-The interface to the KeyMgr is mainly for Key Derivative Functions (KDF).
+The IP has N x [application interfaces](#application-interface), which allows other HWIPs to request any pre-defined hashing operations.

 As similar with HMAC, KMAC HWIP also has a message FIFO (MSG_FIFO) whose depth was determined based on a few criteria such as the register interface width, and its latency, the latency of hashing algorithm (Keccak).
 Based on the given criteria, the MSG_FIFO depth was determined to store the incoming message while the SHA3 core is in computation.